JMJAJ/Camsus/README.md

 - Replace `YOUR_TOKEN` with your actual token from ipinfo.io for location information.
 - Btw this is demo version of full version.
 That means I remove most of the functions xd but ye, have fun.

-## Contributions

-Contributions are welcome!
-If you find any issues or want to add new features, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).